-To assist poor and disadvantaged families in Puerto Vallarta, Mexico to obtain affordable housing and to further their educational and employment prospects.
+To assist poor and disadvantaged families in Puerto Vallarta, Mexico to obtain affordable housing, medical and dental care and to further their educational and employment prospects.

 About Compassionet Impact Development Canada